saidsef/pod-pruner/README.md

 This is a Kubernetes application written in Go (Golang) that periodically prunes containers in specified namespaces based on their statuses.
 The application can operate in a dry-run mode, allowing you to see which containers would be deleted without actually removing them.

+## Alternatives

+This application was inspired by [pod-reaper](https://github.com/saidsef/pod-reaper/tree/master).
+If you need an alternative, I suggest using [pod-reaper](https://github.com/saidsef/pod-reaper/tree/master).

 ## Table of Contents

 - [Prerequisites](#prerequisites)